 We can’t leave a narcissist and go no contact until we go through five stages.
-These stages embody the necessary psychological steps that will give us back our lives.

 They lure with promises, flattery, lies and sweet words.